junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angel_Demon25/SPN-Demon-Dean-whole-novel.md

 He's a demon.
 A demon living in Hell.
 For more than forty years.

-He remembers his own screaming and the pain and torture and skinning when Alastair operates on him.
+He remembers his own screaming and pain and torture, all the scorching and flaying and piercing, when Alastair operates on him.
 He remembers when he couldn't take it any more and got off the hook, picking up the first razor.
 He remembers Alastair's wide grin and sweet tone.

 Oh God, he's a demon.
 And there's an angel standing right beside him, not remembering himself, because of him.